Medu vada with rasam and coconut chutney Recipe

 For Rasam Tadka:

-1. In a pan, heat ghee, add hing, whole dry red chili, mustard seeds, curry leaves, chopped coriander leaves.
-Pour this tadka over the rasam.
+- Prepare the Tadka: In a small pan, heat ghee and add hing, whole dry red chili, mustard seeds, and curry leaves.
+Sauté for a few seconds before adding chopped coriander leaves.

 For Chutney Tadka: